Did you know about 1 in 4 men will break a bone due to osteoporosis after age 50?

 Why Men Are Less Likely To Seek Treatment

-The statistics on osteoporosis in men bring out the ugly truth on how older men do not report their deteriorating bone health to doctors and consequently do not seek corrective measures.
-It is suspected that as many as 25% of all hip fractures occur in men.
-(11) Of these patients, as many as 20% die in the first year of the fracture.
-This mortality figure is reported to be higher than for women with the same condition as the complications arising out of injury in men are of more serious nature and reported late so that efficient management becomes difficult.
-(12) As per the National Osteoporosis Foundation as many as 80,000 men fracture their hips every year.
+The statistics on osteoporosis in men showcase the ugly truth about how older men don’t report their deteriorating bone health to doctors and consequently don’t seek corrective measures.
+It’s suspected that as many as 25% of all hip fractures occur in men.
+Of these patients, as many as 20% die in the first year of the fracture.
+This mortality figure is reported to be higher than for women with the same condition as the complications arising from injury in men are of a more serious nature and reported late so that efficient management becomes difficult.
+As per the National Osteoporosis Foundation, as many as 80,000 men fracture their hips every year.

-In the U.S alone, a minimum of 3 million men over 50 years of age are afflicted with osteoporosis and approximately 17 million men in the same age group have low bone mass, yet the chances that they seek consultation from a primary healthcare doctor is slim for their debilitating condition.
-(13)
+In the U.S alone, 2 million men are afflicted with osteoporosis and approximately 12 million men are at risk, yet the chances that they seek consultation from a primary healthcare doctor are slim for their debilitating condition.

-In a recent study, scientists found that men who see a primary healthcare physician for low bone mass or fractures/broken bones are more likely to get started on an osteoporosis treatment regimen and bisphosphonates (medication) and continue them.
+In a recent study, scientists found that men who see a primary healthcare physician for low bone mass or fractures/broken bones are more likely to get started on an osteoporosis treatment regimen.
 However, of the total male population for osteoporosis lesser than 25% of the people visited such healthcare professionals during the study.

 The statistics are further corroborated by an analysis done on the insurance claims records of men in the state of Texas.
 A team from the Medical Branch of University of Texas sifted through the records of more than 17,600 men who were over 65 years of age and had claimed compensation for fracture treatments between the five year period between 2000 and 2005.

-Researchers are insistent that visiting a physician and testing for bone density following a fracture incidence may improve the rate of bisphosphonate use among men at high risk for osteoporosis.
+Researchers are insistent that visiting a physician and testing for bone density following a fracture incidence may improve the rate of bone medication use among men at high risk for osteoporosis.

 How is Osteoporosis Treated in Men?

-The gold standard test to see if your bones are healthy and strong is called a DXA scan.
+The gold standard test to see if your bones are healthy and strong is called a DEXA scan.

-Once you have your baseline DXA scan done, you will know where you bone health stands.
+Once you have your baseline DEXA scan done, you will know where your bone health stands.
 From there, you will be able to discuss the results with your physician or naturopathic doctor and outline a treatment plan.

-The following are common natural treatment plans for osteoporosis in men:
+The following are common natural treatment options for osteoporosis in men:

 - Supplementation: Calcium and vitamin D, plus magnesium, vitamin K2, boron, vitamin C and trace minerals are crucial for bone health.
-For a plant-based, whole food supplement that has all of the bone building nutrients you need, go here.
-To see a success stories of osteoporosis in men who overcame their bone loss, go here.
+For a plant-based, whole food supplement that has all 13 crucial bone-building minerals, go here.

-- Exercise: Regular weight-bearing exercise is key to maintaining and increase bone strength and density.
-Sports like soccer, basketball, volleyball and running are all great ways to stress your bones (in a good way) and build bone strength.
+- Exercise: Regular weight-bearing exercise is key to maintaining and increasing bone strength and density.
+Sports like soccer, basketball, volleyball, and running are all great ways to stress your bones (in a good way) and build bone strength.

 - Lifestyle changes: Cutting out smoking, focusing on better sleep patterns, and eating well are lifestyle changes you can control for healthy bones.